kysley/grup/README.md

 # grup

-### Grup is a social link aggregator (reddit/hn) that is a work in progress
+### Grup is a work in progress social link aggregator (reddit/hn).

 ##### Runs on node and express, using MongoDB and Mongoose for database

-The UI is pretty much non-existant at this stage while I polish the functionality and routing.
+The UI is designed to be very (VERY) retro, this may change in the future.

 You could learn from this (probably, if you wanted) as I believe the code is pretty lean.